nick990/scrimba-react-course/tenzies/README.md

 Write a function (generateAllNewDice) that returns an array of 10 random numbers between 1-6 inclusive.

 Log the array of numbers to the console for now.

+## Challenge 4

+Create state to hold our array of numbers.
+(Initialize the state by calling our `generateAllNewDice` function so it loads all new dice as soon as the app loads)

+Map over the state numbers array to generate our array of Die components and render those in place of our manually-written 10 Die elements.